DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Methodology

-In this paper, the positions and velocities of human motion are incorporated as the observation, the motion dynamic law of a series of historical poses is set to the state of the state-space model, and $a(t)$ and $b(t)$ are initialized to 0, respectively.
-The corresponding future sequence of $S_1$ is defined as: ${S_2} = \{ { \widehat p}({t})\}$ with length $T_2$, and its velocities are ${ \{\widehat v(t) \}}$ $({t} = 1,2, \cdots ,T_2)$ , where ${\widehat p}({t})$ denotes the $t$-th pose of sequence ${S_2}$, and $\widehat v(t)$ denotes the velocity at the $t$-th time-step.
-Therefore, the state $I(t)$ and observation $O(t)$ can be formulated as equations \ref{It} and \ref{Ot}, respectively.
+In this paper, the positions and velocities of human motion are incorporated as the observation.
+Human movements are constrained by Newton's law.
+Due to the continuity of human motion, future poses can be predicted in a short window of time, as shown in Fig. \ref{PP}, conditioning on a sequence of the latest observed poses instead of one static pose.
+For accurate predictions, the multi-order information of a series of historical poses is set to the state of the state-space model, and $a(t)$ and $b(t)$ are initialized to 0, respectively.
+The corresponding future sequence is defined as: ${S_{1:{T_2}}} = \{ p(1), p(2), \cdots, p({T_2})\} $ with a length of $T_2$, and its velocities are ${V_{1:{T_2}}} = \{ v(1), v(2), \cdots ,v({T_2})\}$, where ${ p}({t})$ and $ v(t)$ denote the pose and velocity of sequence ${S_{1:{T_2}}}$ at the $t$-th time-step, respectively.
+Therefore, the state $I(t)$ and observation $O(t)$ can be defined as equations \ref{It} and \ref{Ot}, respectively.